HocineBoudieb/lfagency_django/README.md

 # LF Agency
 ## Overview

 LF Agency is a fictive agency designed to provide a simulated experience in building and managing a luxury rental service website using Django framework.
-While the services and offerings described on this website are not real, they serve as a practical training ground for aspiring Django developers to enhance their skills in web development.
+While the services and offerings described on this website are not real, they serve as a practical training ground for me to train my skills with Django.

 Welcome to LF Agency - your premier destination for luxury vehicle rentals, exquisite apartments, and more.
 LF Agency is a fictive luxurious agency offering a curated selection of high-end vehicles, luxurious apartments, and other upscale services.
 Please note that LF Agency is a fictive website created solely for the purpose of training in Django framework development.